 which directly measures the CDW order.
-While the initial CDW (I∥0.9) will quickly relax to zero in the thermalizing case, this is not true in a localized system, where ergodicity is broken and the system cannot act as its own heat bath (Fig. 1B) [38].
+While the initial CDW (I~0.9) will quickly relax to zero in the thermalizing case, this is not true in a localized system, where ergodicity is broken and the system cannot act as its own heat bath (Fig. 1B) [38].
 Intuitively, if the system is strongly localized, all particles will stay close to their original positions during time evolution, thus only smearing out the CDW a little.
 A longer localization length ξ corresponds to more extended states and will lead to a lower steady state value of the imbalance.
 The long-time stationary value of the imbalance thus effectively serves as an order parameter of the MBL phase and allows us to map the phase boundary between the ergodic and non-ergodic phases in the parameter space of interaction versus disorder strength.
-In particular, close to the transition the CDW imbalance? is expected to vanish asymptotically as a power law ∝1/ξα with α>0 [39].
+In particular, close to the transition the imbalance- is expected to vanish asymptotically as a power law ∝1/ξα with α>0 [39].
 In contrast to previous experiments, which studied the effect of disorder on the global expansion and transport dynamics [29, 32, 33, 36, 35], the CDW order parameter acts as a purely local probe, directly capturing the ergodicity breaking.
 Although ultimately facing a similar challenge, namely distinguishing very slow dynamics from no dynamics, the CDW is expected to undergo much faster dynamics, thereby facilitating the detection of MBL.

 Theoretical model